 This is the Thai beef salad my mother made without a recipe or a reason.
 Just a Tuesday.
 Grilled over charcoal, sliced thin against the grain, dressed while the beef is still warm.
 The toasted rice powder is not optional.
 Neither is the fish sauce, the fresh lime, the herbs that go in last.
 Every part of this dish is doing something.
 You will taste it if you skip anything.
-Eat it the moment it's ready.
+Eat it the moment it is ready.

 Course Appetizer, Family meal, Main Course, Salad, Vegetable